Wendron Cricket Club Underlane, Carnkie, Wendron, Helston, Cornwall, TR13 0EH.

 Welcome to Wendron Cricket Club's official website.

 Located mid-way between Falmouth and Helston, at Carnkie, Wendron CC has played cricket in rural west Cornwall since 1949 and joined the Cornwall Cricket League in 1969.
-Current holders of the Andrew Cup, the 1st XI, captained by Sam Care, competes in Division 3 West.
+Last season's winners of the Andrew Cup, the 1st XI, captained by Sam Care, competes in Division 3 West.
 The 2nd XI, led by Luke Rawley, play in Division 5, having won Division 6 West in 2015.
 Wendron CC enters mid-week cup competitions; the Mining Division Evening League and has an U-19 team, playing NatWest T20 cricket.

 1st XI League Successes -